The Infrared Universe: Horizon--Coupled Thermodynamics

 \subsection{IR entropy from cosmic expansion}

 Cosmic expansion excites long-wavelength gravitational and geometric modes in the mesoscopic Carnot–Carathéodory geometry.
-These infrared modes carry entropy without being constrained by baryon or lepton charges and can be produced in enormous numbers at small energy cost.
-Their net contribution to the entropy budget is encoded in \(\dot s_{\mathrm{IR}}\) in \eqref{eq:entropy-continuity-density}.
+These infrared modes carry entropy without being constrained by baryon or lepton charges and can be produced in enormous numbers at small energy cost.\footnote{Here ``IR modes'' should be understood operationally as horizon--coupled, coarse--grained geometric degrees of freedom of the Carnot--Carath\'eodory tangent dynamics, not as perturbative gravitons on an FLRW background.
+Their entropy is the entropy of \emph{unresolved} geometric microstructure that has been traced over.} Their net contribution to the entropy budget is encoded in \(\dot s_{\mathrm{IR}}\) in \eqref{eq:entropy-continuity-density}.

 Dimensional considerations and the kinematics of the Carnot tangent geometry imply that the excitation rate of IR modes scales with the distinguished mesoscopic frequency $\sigma$.
-When $\sigma$ is locked to the Hubble rate $H$, the spectrum of IR modes behaves as a standing-wave system constrained by the global causal structure.
+In the horizon-coupled steady state, the mesoscopic rate $\sigma$ is arrested at a value of order $H$ (while the intrinsic geometric relaxation favors $\sigma\to 0$ in the absence of horizon coupling).
+Heuristically, the spectrum of IR modes behaves as a standing-wave system constrained by the global causal structure.
 The sign of $\dot{s}_{\mathrm{IR}}$ is such that expansion \emph{adds} entropy to the exterior sector: on mesoscopic scales the production of long-wavelength geometric modes increases the exterior entropy density and counteracts the loss to horizons, allowing a stationary solution of \eqref{eq:entropy-continuity-density}.

 From the standpoint of the combined system, \(\dot S_{\mathrm{IR}}\) is the unique large channel through which expansion-driven geometry can return entropy to the mesoscopic medium.
-It is the entropy analogue of the creation term \(\Gamma_B\) in the baryon continuity equation: both are horizon-induced, infrared processes that restore stationarity in the presence of continuous accretion.
+It is the entropy analogue of the repopulation term \(\Gamma_B\) in the baryon continuity equation: both are horizon-induced, infrared processes that restore stationarity in the presence of continuous accretion.